Clay-Ferguson/quantizr/docs/user-guide/adv-editing/index.md

 ![file-p](attachments/63eda70f32831373361c49fe-file-p)

-# Cut - Paste - Delete
+# Copy - Cut - Paste - Delete

 You can Cut, Paste, and Delete nodes in a hierarchical way similar to how you do it in your computer's file system.